open-mmlab/mmsegmentation/docs/en/faq.md

 ## What does the auxiliary head mean

-It is a deep supervision trick to improve the accuracy.
-You may read this [paper](https://arxiv.org/pdf/1612.01105.pdf) for more information.
+It is a deep supervision trick to improve the accuracy, you may read this [paper](https://arxiv.org/pdf/1612.01105.pdf) for more information.
+Briefly, `decode_head` is for decoding semantic segmentation output, `auxiliary_head` is just adding an auxiliary loss.